nakajima/screw-cucumber-talk/talk.md

 !SLIDE

+# You usually have to clean them up anyway.

+!SLIDE

-# You write the code.
+# So just write the code!

 !SLIDE